The Voice of American Aerospace and Defense.

 Deloitte has just completed their annual aerospace and defense sector financial performace study looking at the top 100 A&D companies’ in 2013.
 The key financial indicators studied include sales revenue, operating earnings, and operating margin.
 The results reveal key trends in the global A&D market.

 The ideal candidate must demonstrate the ability to multi-task; be responsive to the needs of the membership, providing all the members with outstanding customer service; be exceptionally organized and have the ability to prioritize, with the flexibility to shift work and priorities, as needed.
 Must be a pro-active and creative thinker; a problem solver with the ability to “think on your feet.”
+Must be comfortable dealing with C-suite executives.

 Responsibilities include, but are not limited to, the following items: